 After long debate and various failed attempts, new rules on campaign finance were eventually adopted in May 2014 and became effective in July 2015.
 The new rules limit campaign expenditures to €3 million for parties and €500,000 for candidates for presidential, regional and communal elections.
 Parties or candidates that exceed these limits can be fined up to €300,000.
 Parties and candidates are required to have a transparent bank account for electoral purposes that serves as a mechanism for monitoring transactions and donors.
 Vote-buying is subject to penalty, as is "stealing" the name of another party shortly before it is registered.
-A newly created state commission for elections and political party financing oversees campaigns and elections.
+Since August 2015, a newly created state commission for elections and political party financing has overseen campaigns and elections.
 The appointment of the 14 members of the commission in August 2015 confirmed concerns about its independence.
-The governing Smer-SD had a clear majority in the commission, since ten members were chosen by the parliamentary parties on the basis of their shares in seats and four members were nominated by various state institutions dominated by Smer-SD.
+The governing Smer-SD had a clear majority in the commission, since ten members were chosen by the parliamentary parties on the basis of their shares in seats and four members were nominated by state institutions dominated by Smer-SD (Constitutional Court, Supreme Court, General Prosecutor, Audit Office).
 No representative of a watchdog institution made it into the commission.
+Reflecting Smer-SD's weaker showing in the 2016 elections, the party's dominance in the commission weakened in the recent parliamentary term.
+All parties have continued to send party officials rather than more independent persons into the commission.
+The opposition members have not challenged the parties' financial reports for 2016 and the campaign for the regional elections in November 2017.